Glossary of Mortgage Terms

 Preliminary Title Report (Prelim.)

 The title report generated at the beginning of the application process.
-It tells the mortgage company what liens are on the property and gives advice as to what will need to be done to gain clear title prior to recording the trust deed.
+It tells the mortgage company what liens are on the property and gives advice as to what will need to be done to gain a clear title prior to recording the trust deed.

-The portion of interest, collected at loan closing, which covers the time period between funding and the beginning of the first 30-day period covered by the first payment.
+The portion of interest, collected at loan closing, that covers the time period between funding and the beginning of the first 30-day period covered by the first payment.
 For example, if the loan closed on 2/15, the first payment due on 4/1 would pay interest from 3/1 to 4/1.
 The prepaid interest would cover the period from 2/15 to 2/28.

-Expenses necessary to create an escrow account or to adjust the seller’s existing escrow account.
-Can include taxes, hazard insurance, private mortgage insurance and special assessments.
+Expenses necessary to create an escrow account or to adjust the seller's existing escrow account.
+Can include taxes, hazard insurance, private mortgage insurance, and special assessments.

-Money charged for an early repayment of debt.
+Money charged for early repayment of debt.
 Prepayment penalties are allowed in some form (but not necessarily imposed) in 36 states and the District of Columbia.

 A privilege in a mortgage permitting the borrower to make payments in advance of their due date.

 Buyer has discussed their financial situation with a loan expert.
 No attempt has been made to verify the validity of any of the borrower’s information.
-PRE-Qualification is only an indication of what the buyer should qualify for.
+Pre-Qualification is only an indication of what the buyer should qualify for.

 The amount of debt, not counting interest, left on a loan.